Whether you’re buying your very first tent, or upgrading to bigger and better things, choosing a tent can be daunting.

 As we’re experienced campers with years of practise in camping as a couple and as a family we can help you to choose the best style and make of tent for you and your family.
 Here we’ve put together our top tips for choosing a tent…

 If it’s at all possible, try and have a look around at a tent display, especially if you’ve got no ideas at all as to your preference.
-Our tent display is usually up during spring and summer (keep an eye on our social media for exact dates) and we erect many different styles and sizes of tents.
+It can really help to visualise the size too.
+Our tent display is open now and we erect many different styles and sizes of tents.

-Look closely at the differences between air tents and poled tents – with an air tent the steel or fibre glass poles are replaced with a beam that is inflated with a pump.
+Look closely at the differences between air tents and poled tents – with an air tent the steel or fibre glass poles are replaced with a beam that is inflated with an electric or hand pump.
+Whichever pump you choose, the tent goes up in a matter of minutes – just peg out and you’re done.

 Air tents come as a single unit that you plug in a pump and in a matter of minutes you have a solid free-standing structure to peg out and you’re done.

 In terms of pitching, the benefits lie with the air tent as one person can take care of it with relative ease.
-The downside is the weight.
-As the air tent is a single unit, the single bag will be heavier whereas your poled tent will be split across two or more bags making it easier to handle and transport.
+However just bear in mind, that it can be heavier, as the tent will be in one bag, unlike your poled tent which will usually be split across two bags making it easier to carry.

 - We advise that you ignore the number of berths suggested by the manufacturer and look closely at the size of the bedroom areas instead.
 For a comfortable space, allow approximately 80cm width for a single air bed and 140cm for a double.